microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraRoleDefinition.md

 ## Description

-the `Get-EntraRoleDefinition` cmdlet gets information about role definitions in Microsoft Entra ID.
+The `Get-EntraRoleDefinition` cmdlet gets information about role definitions in Microsoft Entra ID.
 To get a role definition, specify the `Id` parameter.
 Specify the `SearchString` or `Filter` parameter to find particular role definition.

 ## Examples